GlobalWebIndex/challenge-scala/README.md

 ## Task Detail
 #### GET /task/[taskId]
 Return informations about the task:
-- lines processed
-- avg lines processed (count/sec)
 - state (`SCHEDULED/RUNNING/DONE/FAILED/CANCELED`)
 - result (uri where the JSON file can be downloaded)

-Keep the connection open until the task isn't in a terminal state and send the updated response every 2 seconds.

 ## Cancel Task
 #### DELETE /task/[taskId]